Ssenkowski/Ssenkowski.github.io/_posts/2018-03-09-a_rails_app.markdown

 ---

- I do a lot of work during the year helping a congregation manage territories for a volunteer work so that the work can take place in an organized way.
+ A lot of work goes into managing territories during the year.
 The RAILS_TERRITORY_APP  was designed to help administrators manage these congregation territories and to help publishers find the process using them easy.
 I was hoping to do this in two simple ways

 1. Make territories downloadable to the publishers in the field via a web app